dashroshan/mess-management-system/README.md

   - **Scan QR code**

     This allows to scan and verify the mess QR codes.
-After selecting the meal type, upon hovering over a mess QR code it shows a tick mark if the person has purchased coupon for the given meal on the given day.
+After selecting the meal type, upon hovering the camera over a mess QR code it shows a tick mark if the person has purchased coupon for the given meal on the given day.
 Or a cross mark if the person has not purchased the meal, or have already claimed it.

     ![](/assets/scan_qr.jpg)